Audit Issues:

 There is much confusion in VSP's CL service rules, and as a result, many doctors do not have adequate (e.g., VSP compliant) documentation to support having provided professional services to their contact lens patients.
 It is commonplace, especially with a patient that is doing well with their contact lenses, for doctors to evaluate the patient's current lenses and issue an updated prescription (along with selling a new annual supply of materials), but to have minimal documentation related to those contact lens-related professional services.
 Following these guidelines, and using the model CL exam forms below, should help you address these issues and protect you against a strikingly adverse VSP audit outcome.

-VSP recognizes three kinds of professional CL services:
+VSP now (as of 2025) recognizes two kinds of professional CL services:

 Routine progress evaluations are for the annual contact lens check of a patient that has been wearing lenses when you are not changing or do not change the lens parameters, only checking the patient and updating the prescription and/or dispensing a new annual supply of lenses.
 In each type of service there are specific things which VSP expects to be recorded, such as CL History (including wearing time, cleaning, replacement schedule), certain findings (SLE, Over-refraction, Keratometry, VA's w/ lenses), Assessment, and Plan for the new prescription.